telerik/maui-docs/controls/combobox/styling.md

 * `BorderColor` (`Microsoft.Maui.Graphics.Color`)&mdash;Defines the color of the border.
 * `BorderThickness` (`Microsoft.Maui.Thickness`)&mdash;Defines the thickness of the border.
 * `ClearButtonStyle` (of type `Style` with target type `Telerik.Maui.Controls.RadButton`)&mdash;Defines the style for the clear button.
 * `Font Options` (`FontAttributes`, `FontFamily`, `FontSize`)&mdash;Define the font options to the text of the RadComboBox.
-It's applied to the Placeholder, Selected Text(for single selection) and when the control is in Editable Mode.
+It's applied to the Placeholder, Selected Text (for single selection), and when the control is in Editable Mode.
 * `HighlightTextColor` (`Color`)&mdash;Specifies the color of the text that will be highlighted when searching isperformed (`IsEditable` has to be `True`).

 ### Example for ComboBox Styling